Open G guitar tuning: From Keith Richards to Hawaiian Slack Key guitar

 Getting back to the Open G tuning and the Rolling Stones, we next have Aussie guitarist Ringo Rawson tuned to Open G as he plays a fairly hot rendition of “Honky Tonk Women.”
 Like many guitarists, it took him a long time to realize that Keith Richards plays the song in Open G. Especially notable here is Ringo’s soloing, since Open G of course also changes the pentatonic scale shapes that guitarists depend on for solos.

-This video by deltabluestips shows more of how to use Open G for picking and soloing — in this case, to play some Delta Blues licks.
+This video by deltabluestips shows how to use Open G for picking and soloing — in this case, to play some typical Delta Blues licks.